What To Do in Dubai in 3-5 Days

 This is not for the faint of heart!
-Skydiving is one of the most extraordinary and thrilling adventure sports available in Dubai.
-Skydive Dubai offers diving from two locations in Dubai — over the desert or over the iconic Palm Jumeirah Island 9 (which is available all year round).
-This activity is completely safe and those who have experienced it, rave about the adventure.
+Skydiving is one of the most extraordinary and thrilling adventure sports in Dubai.
+Skydive Dubai offers diving from two locations — over the desert or over the iconic Palm Jumeirah Island 9 (which is available all year round).
+This activity is completely safe, and those who have experienced it can’t stop raving about the adrenaline rush.

 8. Check Out Old Quarter

 Old Quarter is where the history of Dubai is cemented.
 Literally.
-Dubai’s Old Quarter, also known as the Bastakia Quarter, is located by the Dubai Creek and features a series of attractions that can take hours to explore.
+Dubai’s Old Quarter, also known as the Bastakia Quarter, is located by the Dubai Creek and features a series of attractions that you can spend hours exploring.

-Visitors can explore the Dubai Museum and learn more about the city’s past, walk down the historic streets of Bastakia and check out other smaller museums, art galleries and even grab lunch at the Basta Art Cafe which serves delicious Arabic food.
-For those that are interested in purchasing souvenirs, there are also gold and spice souks in the area which visitors can access by taking a 1 AED boat ride across the creek.
+Visitors can explore the Dubai Museum to learn more about the city’s past, then walk down the historic streets of Bastakia and check out other smaller museums, art galleries, maybe even grab lunch at the Basta Art Cafe, which serves delicious Arabic food.
+For those interested in purchasing souvenirs, there are gold and spice souks in the area that visitors can access by taking a 1 AED boat ride across the creek.

 9. Relax and Dine On a Dhow Cruise

 One of the most relaxing ways to navigate Dubai Creek is on a Dhow Cruise.
 This relaxing activity involves dinner and a live show on a dhow (a traditional Arabian vessel) that glides along the Dubai Creek at night.
-This intimate experience, that is popular among small groups and couples, lets you see the sites of Old Dubai from the Creek.
-The entertainment typically involves live music and belly dancers while there is an international buffet dinner.
+This intimate experience, which is popular among small groups and couples, lets you see the sites of Old Dubai from the Creek.
+The entertainment typically involves live music and belly dancers along with an international buffet dinner.

 10. Visit The Traditional Markets In Deira

 Deira may be one of the oldest areas in Dubai but you will find some of the best products and souvenirs here.
-The Gold Souk is undoubtedly Dubai’s most popular souk and it is located in Deira.
-Here you’ll find hundreds of jewelry shops selling items made of gold, silver, and precious stones.
+Gold Souks are synonymous with Dubai these days, and the Gold Souk in Deira is undoubtedly Dubai’s most popular souk.
+You’ll also find hundreds of jewelry stores selling items made of gold, silver, and precious stones.

-There is also the Textile Souk (across the water), Spice Souk, and Perfume Souk that all bustle with activity throughout the day.
+There is also a Textile Souk (across the water), Spice Souk, and Perfume Souk that bustle with activity throughout the day.
 The Grand Souk Deira, formerly known as Al Souk Al Kabeer, was extensively renovated and is now one of the largest and most important markets in Deira.